Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Chanting this mantra also has a purifying effect on the energy centers of the body, known as chakras.
 The vibrations created by the sacred sounds resonate through the chakras, clearing any blockages and restoring balance and harmony.
 This can lead to an overall sense of well-being and vitality.

-Furthermore, the practice of chanting and recitation can enhance one’s focus and concentration.
+Furthermore, the practice of and recitation can enhance one’s focus and concentration.
 By directing the mind to the mantra, distractions and wandering thoughts are gradually replaced by a deep sense of presence.
 This can be particularly beneficial for those who wish to deepen their meditation practice or improve their ability to stay centered in daily life.

 Role in Meditation and Yoga